 - Chronic pain

 After a brief inquiry into your expectations, the therapist will collect information regarding your life history and a preliminary assessment is carried out.
 The next step consists of rapid induction(s) in order to enter a hypnotic trance, or a state of relaxation’ according to your initial request and the therapist’s evaluation.

-The sessions last 45 minutes at a cost of 200.- chf, payable at the end of each session (cash or credit card).
+Sessions last 45 minutes with 15 minutes of case study completed in the absence of the patient.
 It is possible to be reimbursed by complementary health insurances.
 If it is to take to the form of a brief therapy, a few sessions are sufficient enough to treat the problem.